 Part 4: Extend your battery life

 If there's one major black mark against the Apple Watch it's the inferior battery life.
-Thanks to the screen tech, the battery will last just a single day.
+Thanks to the screen tech, the battery still struggles to last past a single day.
 If you're intent on boosting your smartwatch's longevity, check out our guide to improving the Apple Watch battery life.

 Part 5: Get the best Apple Watch apps